-http://counseling.wvu.edu/counseling_psychology/futur e_students/admissions/current_students/handbooks_for ms.
+http://counseling.wvu.edu/counseling\psychology/ future students/admissions/current students/handb ooks for ms.

 During the fall semester of 2017 and into the spring of 2018, the program will be in the process of converting all record keeping as well as tracking of competency outcomes to a digital platform.
 As this technology comes online, students will be provided ample instruction on how to use the new system.